kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Does Kagi have any student discounts?

-We do not have any discounts because Kagi is not yet profitable and there is nothing to discount from.
+We do not.

-We are recently [updated our plans](https://blog.kagi.com/update-kagi-search-pricing) with unlimited searches for $10.
+See the [discussion here](https://kagifeedback.org/d/687-implement-regional-pricing) for more details.

 ## Can I expense Kagi and Orion at work?